INVESTING IN OUR COASTAL TALENT

 Our partners, are some of the most creative and diverse groups and individuals from the Yorkshire Coast and it is with their support and ideas that we have managed to deliver activities to benefit our BID community.

 The Yorkshire Coast boasts an amazing array of artists, thinkers and creators, and we are proud to be working with such amazing talent.

 We are committed to wherever possible, taking a ground-up approach when looking at which events to support because, at their heart, they are truly authentic, and organisers have a real understanding of the area.

 Events can not only be used to attract footfall into key locations and increase dwell time, but they can be a source of showcasing our local talent and challenging perceptions of what a town, village, or even the Yorkshire Coast is known for.

-As we continue to seek the next project or event to champion and invest in, we wanted to share with you the background of the talented event organisers we are working with.
+As we continue to seek the next project or event to champion and invest in, we wanted to share with you the background of some of the talented event organisers we are working with.

 ARCADE is a community producing company based in Scarborough, led by Rach Drew and Sophie Drury-Bradey.
 Their belief that everyone is creative and that culture belongs to everyone inspired us to support Scarborough Stories.

 Scarborough Stories started in January 2021 and is a programme of community story building activities that will include; true-story open mic nights, storytelling workshops and intensive skills boosting workshops led by world-class artists.
 This will culminate in three pilot performances of Scarborough Stories over a weekend, taking place in unusual and alternative venues.

 The Big Ideas By The Sea Festival of Ideas has been developed by local residents and artists.